spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

 When you want to migrate tenant databases, all future migrations should be stored in `database/migrations`.

-To perform these migrations you can use [the `tenants:migrate` command](TODO: add link).
+To perform these migrations, you can use [the `tenants:migrate` command](/laravel-multitenancy/v1/advanced-usage/executing-artisan-commands-for-each-tenant).
 This command will loop over all rows in the `tenants` table.
 It will make each tenant the current one, and migrate the database.

 ```bash
 php artisan tenants:artisan migrate